 What type of things am I talking about?
 Well, you might join your partner in drinking too much or taking drugs.
 You might lose yourself in shopping (as I know I so often did when my own seemingly good life felt bad because of my partner’s narcissism, addictions, and abuse).
 You could elect to take refuge in food and hence, overeat regularly.
 Also, you may decide to have an affair.

-Whatever you are doing, or contemplating doing to better manage your emotional pain, it’s time to stop and listen to the messages that the emotional pain is trying to deliver.
-Wake up and hear the message that indeed, it is time for a change.
-After all, what you are doing now is joining your partner with his narcissism, addictions, and abuse on a downward slide into oblivion.
-Don’t you have better places to go?
+Whatever you're doing--or contemplating doing--to better manage your emotional pain, it’s time to stop and listen to the messages that pain is trying to deliver.
+Yes indeed, wake up and hear the message that it might be time to make some serious changes.
+After all, what you're doing now is essentially joining your partner impacted by the trio of narcissism, addictions, and abuse on a downward slide into oblivion.

 Making New and Better Choices

-Have you ever considered that it is possible to take pride in one’s pain management skills—to your own detriment?
-Indeed, it is easy to take pride in the role you’re playing as a martyr, too.
-It can seem so noble, after all.
-While perhaps such self-sacrifice would be commendable if you were putting your own life on hold to nurse someone back to health who was going to go forth and serve others afterward, for example, you are making sacrifice for someone whose intentions are less honorable.
-Indeed, when it comes to your partner suffering from pathological levels of narcissism, you are handing over your personal power, life energy, and non-renewable time to someone who has no respect for any of these things?
+Have you ever considered that it's possible to take too much pride in one’s pain management skills—to the point of your own detriment, in fact?
+Well, it's easy to take pride in how well you're able to play the role of martyr, too.
+I understand.
+I have been there.
+I realize that with regard to the latter, it can seem so noble.
+However, while perhaps such self-sacrifice would be commendable if you were putting your own life on hold to nurse someone back to health who was going to go forth and serve others afterward, let's say, you're likely making sacrifices for someone whose intentions are much less honorable.
+Indeed, when it comes to your partner suffering from pathological levels of narcissism, aren't you handing over your personal power, your life energy, and your non-renewable time to someone who has no respect for any of these things?